Mr-Markovian/Variational-DA/Readme.md

 ## Quasi-geostrophic model: the underlying dynamical system for OSSE.
 For testing algorithms, we want to go beyong over-simplistic ODE models such as L63/ L96 which are ODEs in 3 and 40 dimensions.
 QG model is interesting PDE model of intermediate complexity for studying performace of state estimation problem in machine learning, deep learning problem in data assimilation.
 The vorticity is the dynamical variable and the observations are in the stream function space with some noise added to them.
+I started out with the codes of [Hugo Frezat](https://github.com/hrkz/torchqg) for QG, but I have made significant changes to the code to make it compatible with the weak-4dvar problem and to integrate it with neural ode package.

 Domain $=\left[0,2 \pi\right)^2$, $\omega $: vorticity, $\psi$: stream-function.